ceccocats/tkDNN/README.md

 ```
 ### 4)Export weights for MobileNetSSD

-To get the weights needed to run Mobilenet tests use [this](https://github.com/mive93/pytorch-ssd) fork of the a Pytorch implementation of SSD network.
+To get the weights needed to run Mobilenet tests use [this](https://github.com/mive93/pytorch-ssd) fork of a Pytorch implementation of SSD network.

 ```
 git clone https://github.com/mive93/pytorch-ssd